canonical/ubuntu-pro-client/README.md

 from a machine token that it obtains from the Contract Server API.

-The UA Client is simple in that it relies on the machine token on the attached machine to describe whether a service is applicable for an envronment and what configuration is required to properly enable that service.
+The UA Client is simple in that it relies on the machine token on the attached machine to describe whether a service is applicable for an environment and what configuration is required to properly enable that service.

 Any interactions with the Contract server API are defined as UAContractClient